SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

     * all space physics instruments
     * electron and proton flux, magnetic field vector, fluxgate sensor, ion flux/density/charge etc

 * Link of this to sunpy -> Steve.
-But wants to base it on the developement behind sunpy
+But wants to base it on the development behind sunpy

 * 4 instruments -> 4 packages (actually 5 packages)
     * this is a challenge and takes time, some help would be good